 Finally the two-week wait was over.
 "Well?" asked the daughter, by now angry at not knowing what was true and what was not, "You promised you were going to lie to me!"
 "That's right," answered the mother, "that was the lie.
 And that's how it feels to be lied to."
 And perhaps because the daughter was a mature only child, she took the lesson to heart.
 It's really hard to live comfortably in a relationship where the other person is telling you deliberate untruths.

 Of course, telling the truth is not that simple because truth is more elusive than we like to think.
 So placing people "under oath" we ask them to take a vow no human being is empowered to keep: "Do you swear to tell the truth, the whole truth, and nothing but the truth?"
 Only a liar would swear to that.
-After all:

 Language only approximates meaning.